 1. Update my Pinterest Boards ( 2 minutes – 15 minutes)

 Pinterest is gaining traction year on year.
 Almost every bride I meet with has a pinterest board.
 If you’ve only a few minutes to spare just pin a few new images to your boards.
 If you can spare a little longer then start a new board.
 Keep in mind what your couples may be searching for – how about a board with floral inspiration or groomswear?
+Use Pinterest to link back to your website so you’re getting traffic too.

 2. Share an image to Instagram.
 (1 minute task)